 Seven Key Tips When Creating Content

-- Content initially added, should be high-value knowledge, which will ensure it's leveraged on a frequent basis, by the team.
-Meaningful, up-to-date content shows the team that Guru is their single source of truth and can help them respond to customers more quickly.
+- The first content you add to Guru should be high-value knowledge that your team accesses frequently. having meaningful, up-to-date content in Guru when they first access it shows the team that Guru is their single source of truth and can help them respond to customers more quickly.
 It's also important to have enough content for the team to evaluate Guru's impact.
 We recommend a minimum of two use cases.
 Examples of a use case to include: product FAQs, sales assets, competitor info, trouble shooting guides, and key process-oriented information.

-- Content should be easily searchable/suggested to users.
-The title of a Card should reflect the way a user would typically search for this content.
+- Content should be easily searchable and discoverable by your team.
+The title of a Card should reflect the way a user would typically search for the information it holds.
 To further improve search results, the Card should incorporate Categories & Tags that reflect its topic.

 - Ask the team to utilize Guru Q&A when looking to add information.
 This ensures that the answer they need is automatically shared with the team and helps Guru learn how your team searches for content.

-- Cards should be easily consumable for the user to digest/relay.
-Unlike docs stored in a shared drive or other repository, Guru's Card design is ideal for surfacing the most relevant content for your team to deliver.
-Cards are more likely to be read and consumed if they are less than 1,000 words in length (which equates to a one page doc).
+- Cards should be easily consumable for the user to digest and then relay to customers or other teammates.
+Unlike docs stored in a shared drive or other repository, Guru's Card design is ideal for surfacing the most relevant content in just a moment.
+Cards are more likely to be read and consumed if they are less than 1,000 words in length (which equates to a one-page doc).

 - It's helpful to think about breaking down content by subtopic.
 If the general topic is Product FAQs, each question and its answer could be its own Card.
-This allows your team to search and find their answer as opposed to a longer doc that they would then have to search within.
+This allows your team to search and find just the bit of information they're looking for, rather than scrolling within a longer doc.